srinivasaml/Srini-angular6-poc/README.md

 # watches your files and uses livereload by default run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 $ npm start
 # prod build, will output the production application in `dist`
-# the produced code can be deployed (rsynced) to a remote server
 $ npm run build
 ```

-### Code scaffolding

-Run `ng generate component component-name` to generate a new component.
-You can also use `ng generate directive/pipe/service/class/module`.

 ### Running unit tests